dhiraj48573/weather-app/README.md

 # weather-app
-This is a weather app
+This is a weather app.